GFlisch/Arc4u/Guidance/Yarp.md

 To decrease the complexity of an application and increase the functionalities, we add them into different microservices in an ognion layers.
-At the center of the ognion we will have the services manipulating the business context objects (in DDD model) of your application and the other layers will add composition, cache, business process, orchestration services, etc...
+At the center of the ognion we will have the services manipulating the objects of the domain model (in DDD model) of your application and the other layers will add composition, cache, business process, orchestration services, etc...

 At the top level layer, we will find the Reverse proxy one which will root all the gRpc or Http requests to the good services.
 ![Yarp ognion](../Images/YarpOgnion.png)
 ##### Business context microservice
-This kind of service will implement the basic functionalities and business rules arround the business context objects probably in a CRUD way allowing to manipulate its entity.
+This kind of service will implement the basic functionalities and business rules arround the domain model objects probably in a CRUD way allowing to manipulate its entities.
 The service will be concentrated to serve the data in a secure and quick way giving performance to access the data.
 There is always a storage associate to this kind of services.
-The Apis defined in the service will be based on the aggregate root used to manipulate the business context objects.
+The Apis defined in the service will be based on the aggregate root used to manipulate the domain model objects.

 The service will be able to be accessed from API but will be also connected to a BUS to send events and commands.
 In both cases we don't put the full paylod on the messages (but for very tiny and stable entities like a measure)